thetruetruth/c2/content/privacy.md

 This Notice explains how we may Process your Personal Data.
 This Notice may be amended or updated from time to time, so please check it regularly for updates.

-This Notice is issued by MyInformasi on behalf of itself, its subsidiaries and its affiliates (together, “MyInformasi”, “we”, “us” and “our”) and is addressed to individuals outside our organisation with whom we interact, including customers, visitors to our Sites, users of our Apps, and other users of our services (together, “you”).
+This Notice is issued by 2R2 on behalf of itself, its subsidiaries and its affiliates (together, “2R2”, “we”, “us” and “our”) and is addressed to individuals outside our organisation with whom we interact, including customers, visitors to our Sites, users of our Apps, and other users of our services (together, “you”).
 Defined terms used in this Notice are explained in Section (S) below.

-For the purposes of this Notice, MyInformasi is the Controller.
+For the purposes of this Notice, 2R2 is the Controller.
 Contact details are provided in Section (R) below.

 This Notice may be amended or updated from time to time to reflect changes in our practices with respect to the Processing of Personal Data, or changes in applicable law.
 We encourage you to read this Notice carefully, and to regularly check this page to review any changes we might make in accordance with the terms of this Notice.